Hello World on Ethereum via proof aggregation

 .

-We can now generate the recursive proof (can take 3 or more minutes and use 28gb RAM):
+We can now generate the recursive proof (this typically takes a few minutes and uses around 28gb RAM):

 powdr prove test_data/asm/book/hello_world.asm --field bn254 --backend halo2 --backend-options "snark_aggr" --params params.bin --vkey vkey.bin --vkey-app vkey_app.bin --proof hello_world_proof_app.bin

 We have a proof!
-Note that the proof contents have two fields, proof
+Note that it contains two fields, proof

 and